 Repaint or Reface Cabinets

-If you see that your kitchen has an outdated finish, you should probably think of giving it a fresh touch by repainting or refacing the cabinets.
+If your kitchen has an outdated finish, you should probably think of giving it a fresh touch by repainting or refacing the cabinets.
 In cabinet repainting, you can add any color of your choice and also play with textures.
 For cabinet refacing, you need to replace the cabinet skins, i.e., the doors and drawer fronts, and apply a whole new veneer over the existing surface of the cabinets.
-The good news is that you don’t need to spend hundreds of dollars on professionals for that; there is enough DIY cabinet refacing videos to guide you.
+The good news is that you don’t need to spend hundreds of dollars on professionals for that; there are enough DIY cabinet refacing videos to guide you.